Zahawi condemns Labour’s energy plan for rewarding ‘wealthier people like me’

 “The other problem with it is, actually, you’re rewarding people like me who are the wealthier end of the spectrum and people who might have very high energy uses and be wealthy.

-“Is that the right thing to do when money’s tight, when we should be targeting it to deliver that help and be resilient against Putin?
+“Is that the right thing to do when money’s tight, when we should be targeting it to deliver that help and be resilient against (Russian President Vladimir) Putin?
 Is that really the right thing to do, to waste money on wealthier households that have high consumption?

 “I don’t think that’s right, with respect to Keir Starmer.”